-What Is GRE and What Is TOEFL?
+What is GRE and What is TOEFL?

 GRE - What Does It Test?

 The Graduate Record Examination (GRE) is an admission requirement for many graduate and business programs in the United States and around the globe.
-Most of the times, the term GRE refers to the GRE General Test, though there are subject specific GRE Subject Tests also that are administered regularly.
+Most of the times, the term GRE refers to the GRE General Test, though there are subject specific tests that are administered regularly.
 Created and run by Educational Testing Service (ETS), the GRE General Test is a standardized exam to assess the reasoning abilities, critical thinking skills, and analytical writing abilities of prospective students who come from diverse backgrounds, with differing academic qualifications.

 - Verbal Reasoning

 For more details on this exam, such as the content, types of questions, and registration details, refer to the official ETS GRE website (http://www.ets.org/gre/revised_general/about).

 The Test of English as a Foreign Language intends to measure the English-communication skills of non-native English speaking candidates.
 The test is an admission requirement for many English-speaking universities, and institutes around the globe.
 It is generally conducted in two formats - the popular internet based test (TOEFL iBT) and the paper-based test (TOEFL PBT) in centers where internet access is not available.

 Created and run by ETS again, this test measures your ability to understand, read, write, and speak the language in academic situations as might be required by graduate level programs.
 The internet-administered version (iBT) of the test has four sections, and includes questions that would require you to use all the four skills that are indicated by their names:

 For details of the test, refer to the official website (http://www.ets.org/toefl/ibt/about).